martinboers/plcnext-book/src/ch02-04-firmware.md

 * Using the `StartFirmwareUpdate` method on the [Device Control][service] PLCnext runtime service.

 All the methods listed above require that the PLCnext Runtime be running.
-If this is the case, one of these methods should be preferred over the `rauc` command.
+If this is the case, then firmware upgrades should be performed using one of these methods rather than using the `rauc` command.

 [releases]: https://www.plcnext.help/te/About/Releases.htm
 [upcoming-features]: https://www.plcnext.help/te/Features_and_roadmaps/Roadmaps.htm